Roninchen/okex_subscribe/README.md

 ```

-If m is not set, the GIT commit command will not be executed
+if m is not set, the GIT commit command will not be executed

 ### modify others pull requset

-like i want to modify name=chauncy branch chauncy-fix 的pr
+example: i want to modify name=chauncy branch chauncy-fix 的pr

 #### step1: pull